SECTION 1. Chapter 29 of the General Laws is hereby amended by inserting after section 2OOOOO the following section:-

 (j) An owner of a motorboat or other person 18 years of age or older, having custody or control of a motorboat, who knowingly permits a person under the age of 18, to operate the vessel in violation of this chapter, shall be held liable, jointly and severally with the operator, for any violations, damages or injuries caused by such operator's operation of the vessel and for any fines, penalties or restitution resulting therefrom.
 Lack of ownership of the vessel or mistake as to the age of the operator shall not be defenses in an action filed pursuant to this section.

-Section 9E. (a) (i) The director may require self-certification of all such boater safety education course providers that the examination conditions are enforced.
+Section 9E. (a) (i) Providers of boater safety education courses or examinations for motorboat operators, shall supervise examinations to assure no assistance is provided to the person taking the examination.
+The director may require self-certification of all such boater safety education course providers that the examination conditions are enforced.
 If a provider fails to provide a required self-certification, the director may bar the provider from providing boater safety education courses or examinations.
 Upon the successful completion of the examination by a person, the director shall arrange for the electronic examination to send an electronic copy of the successful certificate to the division, as well as enable printing of the certificate at the location where the examination is taken.
 Boater safety certificates issued pursuant to this section shall be in the form prescribed by the director.
-The director shall be authorized to issue a boater safety certificate to motorboat operators without the completion of a boater safety examination or education course if the person holds a valid boating safety certificate to operate motorboats issued or recognized by the government of another jurisdiction.
+The director shall be authorized to issue a boater safety certificate to motorboat operators without the completion of a boater safety education course if the person holds a valid boating safety certificate to operate motorboats issued or recognized by the government of another jurisdiction.

 (ii) Boater safety education certificates or similar documentation issued or authorized by another governmental jurisdiction shall be valid for the operation of a motorboat or personal watercraft in the commonwealth.